 Today we have schools and educational institutions sticking to the traditional ways of operation.
 However, there are also schools that use IoT which allows them to offer more personalized learning at a higher level of efficiency.
 The use of smart devices on campuses and in schools can improve the students’ access to relevant information, as well as help manage the entire classroom with more transparency and efficacy.

-Below are a few interesting use cases reflecting the benefits of IoT in the Education field:
+Below are a few interesting Applications reflecting the benefits of IoT in the Education field: